-- In the General Information section, provide the general information and select the OS platform.
+- In the General Information section, provide the general information, click Upload Icon to upload an icon, and select the OS platform.

 If the package files include one or more Windows Installer packages (MSI file format), you can click Inspect to extract the general information from the .msi file and verify the pre-populated information.
 Clicking Inspect does not overwrite any information that you previously entered manually.

 - In the Deploy Operation section, select Deploy operations: Install, Update, or Remove.

 If you add a Tanium Client File Request, any URI that you enter must be whitelisted on the Tanium Server.
 For more information, see Tanium Platform User Guide: Managing whitelisted URLs.